NACLab/ngc-learn/docs/tutorials/neurocog/short_term_plasticity.md

 # Lecture 4D: Short-Term Plasticity

-In this lesson, we will study how short-term plasticity (STP) dynamics using one of ngc-learn's in-built synapses, the `STPDenseSynapse`.
+In this lesson, we will study how short-term plasticity (STP) <b>[1]</b> dynamics -- where synaptic efficacy is cast in terms of the history of presynaptic activity -- using ngc-learn's in-built `STPDenseSynapse`.
 Specifically, we will study how a dynamic synapse may be constructed and examine what short-term depression (STD) and short-term facilitation (STF) dominated configurations of an STP synapse look like.